ClusterHQ/flocker/docs/releasenotes/index.rst

 * New :ref:`REST API<api>` for managing datasets.
 * Applications can now be configured with a :ref:`restart policy<restart configuration>`.
 * Volumes can now be configured with a :ref:`maximum size<volume configuration>`.
-* Documentation now includes :ref:`instructions for installing flocker-node on CentOS 7<centos-7-install>`.
+* Documentation now includes instructions for installing flocker-node on CentOS 7.
 * SELinux must be disabled before installing Flocker.
   A future version of Flocker may provide a different integration strategy.